Madhav Borkar

 Madhav Borkar (also Borcar, in Konkani) is an Indian Konkani poet, former station director of All India Radio and Konkani litterateur.

 Work, life

 Borkar was earlier station director of All India Radio, Panaji (Panjim).
 As a broadcaster, he has also worked in the government-run radio stations at Mumbai, Mangalore and Kolhapur.

-In 2015, Borkar replaced Pundalik Narayan Naik as the president of the Goa Konkani Akademi.
+In 2015, Borkar replaced Pundalik Naik as the president of the Goa Konkani Akademi.
 In March 2018, he completed 50 years in poetry, and has published eight volumes of verse.

 He is married to Mankarnika and they have two children, daughter Yogini and son Chinmay.

 Literary output

 Borkar wrote poetry since 1968.
 His first collection was published while he was still a schoolboy.
 At the age of 15, his Chanvar got into print.
 He has six collections of poems and two translations -- Kabir by Prabhakar Machve and Ekshem Ek Kavita by Rabindranath Tagore.